ashish98-y/rts2a/README.md

   systemctl status jenkins

-  # install job dsl
+  # install job dsl and nodejs

-  manage jenkins > available > job dsl
+  manage jenkins > available > job dsl and nodejs

   a basic pipeline will have a trigger followed by pipeline script with multiple stages like build, test, release etc. to check what more can be present in a pipeline refer https://jenkinsci.github.io/job-dsl-plugin/#path/pipelineJob